 IMPORTANT NOTE: Since this workshop includes physical movement and self-reflection experiences it is strongly recommended that you consult with your mental health and/or primary care providers before registration to gain their approval for participation.
 This is especially recommended if you have experienced mobility problems, recent medical procedures/hospitalizations, medications that may impact movement, chronic medical problems, physical injuries, mental health hospitalizations, mental health diagnoses, trauma, currently in a crisis situation, recent grief/loss, severe depression, and suicidal thoughts.
 At the beginning of the workshop the instructor will ask you to carefully read and sign a separate yoga/movement informed consent and wavier form regarding the possible risks of participating in physical movement and reflective activities.

 A labyrinth is an ancient symbol of wholeness, combining the imagery of the circle and the spiral into a meditative path.
 The labyrinth also can be seen as symbolic for navigating the path of life and healing.
 Walking a labyrinth can provide a sense of solace and quiet a distracted mind, offering space to ponder insights, clarify intentions, and source internal wisdom.
 Experienced as a walking meditation, the labyrinth represents a journey to our center, reflecting on intentions, and reconnecting with ourselves and others.

 Individual and group facilitated labyrinth walks are now being offered as a benefit of membership in Midwest Alliance for Mindfulness. $25 for one participant and $10 for each additional participant in a group.
 Walks are scheduled by appointment and locations are available across the KC metro area.
-Contact Angie for more information at email@example.com or (316) 640.1557.
+No refunds are given on the day of the appointment.
+Contact Angie for more information at email@example.com or (913) 626-1196.